phpbb/phpbb-translation-validator/README.md

 ## Requirements

-This extension requires PHP 5.3.3 or above.
+This extension requires PHP 5.5.9 or above.

 ### Installation

-Firstly, download the British English (`en`) language pack from phpBB.com as this is the default source language.
+Firstly, download the latest British English (`en`) [language pack from phpBB.com](http://www.phpbb.com/customise/db/translation/british_english/) as this is the default source language.
 Then clone this repository and download the dependencies:

     git clone https://github.com/phpbb/phpbb-translation-validator.git
-    composer install
+    composer.phar install

 For the easiest results, create a directory called `3.2` in the root of the Translation Validator.
 Upload the `en` language page into this directory, along with the languages you wish to test.
+Which leads e.g. to:

+    phpbb-translation-validator/3.2/en/
+    phpbb-translation-validator/3.2/fr/
+    phpbb-translation-validator/translation.php

 The simplest way to validate is to then run this command (the final argument is the language you wish to test and that has already been uploaded to the `3.2` directory; eg. `fr` for French):